Tapad/sbt-docker-compose/README.md

     ports:
         - "0:5005"

 Once the container is started you can to attach to it remotely.
-The instance connection table will mark 'YES' in the IsDebug column for any exposed ports that can be attached to with the debugger.
+The instance connection table will mark 'YES' in the 'IsDebug' column for any exposed ports that can be attached to with the debugger.

 Examples